Cypress vs Selenium – Which Is Better ?

 There is no clear winner in the Cypress vs Selenium debate.
 A better approach would be evaluating both the tools and seeing how Selenium and Cypress can be used to improve test coverage for your project.

-We had a detailed look at two top players – Selenium and Cypress, where the emerging player (i.e., Cypress) is trying to prove the prowess in the web automation testing market.
+We had a detailed look at two top players – Cypress vs Selenium, where the emerging player (i.e., Cypress) is trying to prove the prowess in the web automation testing market.
 Cypress offers winning features like automatic scrolling; real-time reloads, time travel, top-notch execution speed, and more that are not available in Selenium.
 On the other hand, Selenium offers features like remote execution, cross browser testing support, provision to implement tests in various programming languages, and more.

-Considering the numerous differences between Selenium and Cypress, it is recommended that you should consider a tool that meets your project requirements, skill-sets, etc. Think from a long-term perspective and choose the best-suited tool that meets the needs of your project!
+Considering the numerous Cypress vs Selenium differneces, it is recommended that you should consider a tool that meets your project requirements, skill-sets, etc. Think from a long-term perspective and choose the best-suited tool that meets the needs of your project!

 Happy Cross Browser Testing ☺